-All candidates should dress and present themselves professionally which means:
+All candidates should dress and present themselves professionally, which means:

 - Arrive early and map out your strategy.
 Who will you talk with first?
 Lines will be longer for some employers than they will be for others.
 Plan accordingly and don't waste valuable time standing in line.

 - Keep an open mind and don't miss out on opportunities due to lack of information or effort.
-You may want to tour the event and make contact with all the participating organizations to learn more about them and what they have to offer but visit your "core" companies first.
+You may want to tour the event and contact all the participating organizations to learn more about them and what they have to offer but visit your "core" companies first.

 - Dress for one position higher than the positions to which you are applying.
-Not being professionally dressed is the most common job seeker mistake and recruiters do make notes even if you have to apply via their website.
+Not being professionally dressed is the most common job seeker mistake, and recruiters make notes even if you have to apply via their website.
 The best image is not jeans, sweatshirts, and backpacks.
 Avoid excessive jewelry and perfume.
 You will only have a few minutes to make an impression as a job candidate.
 Positive first impressions are critical.